marcinjahn/technology-notebook/src/docs/dev-tools/kubernetes/dev-env.md

 # Dev Environment

-- Minikube - a singl VM with K8s components.
+- Minikube - a single VM with K8s components.
 It can also run directly on Linux
 - kind - K8s in containers - each container is a single node.
 It uses CRI-O as the container runtime in each of the nodes.